SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-10-seven-alternatives-to-scrum-of-scrums.md

 classes: single
 ---
 Scrum Master Peter Woolley writes:
-> I really enjoyed the Scrum of Scrum (SOS) slide.
-I have only seen this work once, when SMs and POs met 3 times a week to share their premeditated conversations and working agreements at a feature level, frequently it descends into a round robin project update or a mind numbingly boring task level detailed update meeting where PMs confuse and confound each other.
+> I have only seen Scrum of Scrums (SOS) work once, when SMs and POs met 3 times a week to share their premeditated conversations and working agreements at a feature level, frequently it descends into a round robin project update or a mind numbingly boring task level detailed update meeting where PMs confuse and confound each other.

 I'll start with the most practical link in this article.
 If you're in a hurry, just go to the overview of the seven alternatives here:
 <https://less.works/less/framework/coordination-and-integration.html>